Sindhu sails into Singapore final | Sports-Games

 Sindhu, a former world champion, looked in complete command against Kawakami, who just couldn't control the shuttle and was buried in a heap of errors during the lop-sided match.

-Early on, Sindhu started with her whipping smashes but the drift inside the hall, made decision making difficult and also at times, the precision was lacking.
-But the power in her stroke-play helped the Indian moved to a healthy three-point lead at the break.
+Early on, Sindhu started with her whipping smashes but the drift inside the hall, made decision-making difficult, and also at times, the precision was lacking.
+But the power in her stroke-play helped the Indian move to a healthy three-point lead at the break.

-The 24-year-old Japanese, however, started putting the shuttle in from difficult positions to draw parity.
-The match came alive with both fighting for each point.

-Sindhu also won two video referrals, punished a weak high lift and also made good calls at the baseline to move to 18-14.
-A power-packed smash and then two unforced errors by Kawakami helped Sindhu seal the opening game comfortably.

 Kawakami's struggles continued in the second game as she failed to control the shuttle and conceded a 0-5 early lead to her fancied rival.